btangsp/movie-barcodes/README.md

 This should work with any movie file ffmpeg can handle (though in practice I've only tested it with mp4 files).

 **Quibbles:**
-* I'd love to autodetect the video resolution but this seems to require grepping some ffmpeg output.
 * There ~~may be~~ is almost certainly a faster approach than the one I'm using.
 Perhaps I should only take every nth frame?
 * Users should be able to specify an output size instead of having to manually edit the file.